 Each one of these examples can compromise a patient’s health and prolong pain and suffering.
 Significant cases may even prevent them from returning to work or burden them with future medical bills.
 The gravity of these cases is why it is essential to hire a medical malpractice lawyer.

 The weight of a medical malpractice case hinges on the word “negligence.”
 While the ramification of negligence can vary by state, the law interprets the term to mean the failure of an individual to behave with a level of care that someone else of ordinary prudence would.
-Put another way—the negligent doctor did not do what a reasonable doctor practicing in his/her field would have done.
+Put another way – the negligent doctor did not do what a reasonable doctor practicing in their field would have done.